 Know Your Target Market

 Revisiting your target market can help you better understand how to cross-sell to them.
-Of course you’ve more than likely already done that by now, but it’s a good time to check social media feeds and analytics to see what can be tweaked.
+Of course you’ve more than likely already done that by now, but it’s a good time to check social media feeds and analytics to see what you can tweak.